Last Updated On

 This is where you come in.

 Now, you might be thinking this sounds a lot more complicated than the previous gigs listed here.

 And on the surface level, sure, it is.
 But there’s a simple process you can use in order to deliver useful keyword analysis.

-If you use a keyword researching tool such as Long Tail Pro, you can effectively sell the software’s findings to your customers as a middleman.
+If you use a keyword researching tool such as KWfinder, you can effectively sell the software’s findings to your customers as a middleman.

 You can give them a list of keywords that have the best competition-to-volume rankings, and you can even supply the detailed stats of your searches!

 Of course, a rudimentary understanding of SEO helps greatly, especially when you’re messaging back and forth with clients.